ngiann/ICCF.jl/README.md

 # ICCF

+This is a Julia implementation of interpolated cross-correlation function.

 To install and use this package, please add first the registry [AINJuliaRegistry](https://github.com/HITS-AIN/AINJuliaRegistry).

-Julia implementation of interpolated cross-correlation function.

 This package exposes the function `iccf`, which can be queried in help mode for more information.